Molly Turner Broadcast Scholarship

 About Molly Turner

-Known as the “first lady of South Florida news,” Molly Turner was the former WPLG-Ch.
-10 Miami news personality, making her the first female reporter and anchor in South Florida.
-Turner got her start in television in 1951, when her mother suggested she audition for a singing job on the “Uncle Martin Show,” a country-western show on the then-WTVJ Channel 4 Miami.
+Turner was best known as the WPLG-Channel 10 Miami news personality, but she had a four-decade career in the industry.
+She got her start in television in 1951, when her mother suggested she audition for a singing job on the “Uncle Martin Show,” a country-western show on WTVJ-Channel 4 Miami.
 She played Cousin Effie, the hillbilly country singer with fiery red hair, painted-on freckles, and blacked-out teeth.

 Turner began winning awards and earning national attention, giving young women in broadcasting someone to look up to.
-Longtime WPLG anchor and friend, Dwight Lauderdale, described Turner as “the moral compass of the newsroom . . . thorough in her research, open minded – always making sure both sides of the story were told.”
+Longtime WPLG anchor and friend Dwight Lauderdale described Turner as “the moral compass of the newsroom” because she was “thorough in her research, open minded – always making sure both sides of the story were told.”

 Turner spent nearly 40 years on television, paving the way for generations of female broadcasters and journalists.
-Even after retiring, Turner continued to make her mark by becoming one of the founders of The Women’s Park—the first park dedicated to women in the United States in 1992.
+Even after retiring, she continued to make her mark by becoming one of the founders of The Women’s Park – in 1992, the first park dedicated to women in the United States.

 Her daughter, Lyle Landon, described a time when Turner’s granddaughter asked her for some work advice.
-Turner said: “Find something you are good at, do it well and try to help somebody.”
+Turner said: “Find something you are good at, do it well, and try to help somebody.”

 Heeding that advice, SPJ Florida takes great honor in remembering Molly Turner and is pleased to offer a scholarship in her name.